 For instance, in a Cell Surgical Network study that involved autologous adipose derived stem cells from the stromal vascular fraction, the success rate in the therapy of Parkinson’s disease was 64.8%.

-As with all studies performed by Cell Surgical Network, the aforementioned studies were performed under IRB-approved protocols with patient follow ups performed every 3 months.
+As with all studies performed by Cell Surgical Network, the aforementioned studies were performed under IRB-approved protocols with patient follow ups being conducted every 3 months.
 Data on success rates are derived from a population of 400 patients, 54.8% of whom were male with 46.2% being female.
 Patient age ranged from 18 to 96 years old, with most patients being in their 60’s.